lakalia/dataviz-project/README.md

 ## Proposed Visualization

-The world regions will be faded in the background of the Gapminder visualization until you mouse-over or click on a region in the legend at which point the corresponding region in the background and all the country-circles for countries in the region pop.
+The world regions will be faded in the background of the Gapminder visualization until you mouse-over or click on a region in the legend.
+Mousing over or clicking on a region in the legend will highlight that region in the background along with all the graphed datapoints for all the countries that fall in that region.
 Drop-downs will allow the user to choose between visualizing Income per capita, Total Population, Life Expectancy or Fertility on the y axis against Income per capita, Total Population, Life Expectancy, Fertility or Year on the x axis.
-Year on the x axis will allow the user to see the path of change over time for any of the other attributes and if Year is not chosen on the x axis, a slider will animate change over time.
+If Year is chosen on the x axis the user can see the path of change over time for any of the other attributes and if Year is not chosen on the x axis, a slider will animate change over time.

 ## Prototypes and Process